Emeritus Professor Jacquie Rand1,2, BVSc, DVSc, Diplomate ACVIM (Int. Med), MANZCVS

 In Australia, the choice is not cats or no cats, but how to best manage cats in a sustainable and humane way that protects wildlife and minimizes the negative effects on humans involved in cat control.

 Community Cat Programs engage the community in managing urban stray cats.
-Trap-Neuter-Return, or TNR, is the most humane and effective method known for managing free-living cats in urban areas.
-In TNR programs, cats are trapped, desexed, vaccinated and then returned to their outdoor homes.
+This program is the most humane and effective method known for managing free-living cats in urban areas.
+In CCPs, urban stray cats are captured, desexed, vaccinated, microchipped and treated for parasite and then returned to their outdoor homes.
 Caretakers provide food and shelter and monitor the cats.
 When foster or permanent homes are available, young kittens and friendly adults are removed and placed for adoption.